 I’ve always meant to visit Derby Arboretum, but never got around to it.
 While I was planning this trip, I found that it was about a half-hour walk from Alvaston Park.

 Derby Arboretum is regarded as the world’s first public park.
 It was opened in 1840 and donated to the city by Joseph Strutt, who was a businessman and the son of Jedediah Strutt, who built cotton mills in Belper.
-It’s thought that elements of the park were incorporated into the design of New York’s Central Park by Frederick Law Olmsted, who designed the iconic New York park.
+It’s thought that elements of the park were incorporated into the design of Central Park by Frederick Law Olmsted, who designed the iconic New York park.

 For some reason, possibly because it’s not the summer season any more, a lot of the arboretum’s gates were locked, and only a small part of the park was available to look around.
 The fountain in the pictures was installed in 1846 and designed by Andrew Handyside, who also designed and built the Friargate Bridge elsewhere in the city.
 The fountain was apparently restored recently, but it looks like it needs restoring again.
 It wasn’t working, and there is a lot of green water in there, along with litter.

 The park has many facilities including a children’s play area, a café and sports pitches.
 From the Arboretum, I walked into the city centre for some shopping, before walking back to Derby station and catching the train back to Burton.

 Thanks very much for reading, and you can follow the blog on all the popular social media sites: